zoeskan/MCB185/course/unit8-data.md

 4       if m: print(m.group(1))
 ```

 Line 1 abstracts the pattern into a variable.
-Imagine swapping iterating
+Imagine iterating through a list
-through a list of a bunch of patterns in an outer loop.
+of of patterns in an outer loop.

 Line 3 assigns the search to a variable.
 The variable will either have a value
 of `None`, which is logically `False`, or it will contain a "match object".
 The